Argentina during World War II: Argentines in World War II

-Anglo-Argentine pilot Maureen Dunlop recorded over 800hrs service for the Air Transport Auxiliary (ATA), and was featured on the cover of the Picture Post on 16 September 1942.
+Anglo-Argentine pilot Maureen Dunlop recorded over 800 hours of service for the Air Transport Auxiliary and was featured on the cover of the Picture Post on 16 September 1942.

 During World War II, 4,000 Argentines served with all three British armed services, even though Argentina was officially a neutral country during the war.
 Over 600 Argentine volunteers served with both the Royal Air Force and the Royal Canadian Air Force, mostly in No. 164 (Argentine) squadron, whose shield bore the sun from the Flag of Argentina and the motto, "Determined We Fly (Firmes Volamos)".

-Maureen Dunlop, born in Quilmes, left her Australian/English parents to join the Air Transport Auxiliary (ATA).
-She recorded over 800hrs service, ferrying Supermarine Spitfires, de Havilland Mosquitos North American P-51 Mustangs, Hawker Typhoons, and bomber types including the Vickers Wellington and Avro Lancaster to the frontline RAF stations.
+Maureen Dunlop, born in Quilmes, left her Australian/English parents to join the Air Transport Auxiliary.
+She recorded over 800 hours of service, ferrying Supermarine Spitfires, de Havilland Mosquitos North American P-51 Mustangs, Hawker Typhoons, and bomber types including the Vickers Wellington and Avro Lancaster to the frontline RAF stations.
 After being photographed exiting a Fairey Barracuda, she featured on the cover of Picture Post on 16 September 1942, and became a wartime pin-up.
 Dunlop returned to Argentina after the war, and continued work as a commercial pilot who also flew for and trained pilots of the Argentine Air Force.
 She later raised pure-blood Arab horses with her husband on their stud farm, "Milla Lauquen Stud".

 Nearly 500 Argentines served in the Royal Navy around the world, from the North Atlantic to the South Pacific.
 Many were part of the special forces, such as John Godwin.

 Many members of the Anglo-Argentine community also volunteered in non-combat roles, or worked to raise money and supplies for British troops.
 The Anglo-Argentine Fellowship of the Bellows in Argentina raised money to buy aircraft for the RAF.
 In April 2005, a special remembrance service was held at the RAF church of St Clement Danes in London.

 On 9 May 2015, the remains of the Argentine volunteer Group Captain Kenneth Langley Charney DFC & Bar, were repatriated and buried in the British Cemetery in Buenos Aires.
 Charney was born in Quilmes, Argentina, in 1920, and died in Andorra in 1982.

-Nazi fugitives

-Before the beginning of World War II, there was a substantial German community in Argentina, a result of 19th-century immigration.
-Although this community was heterogenous, including many German Jews, liberals, social democrats and other opponents of Nazism (indeed, it included staff members of the main German-language newspaper in Argentina which was banned in Nazi Germany for its opposition to Hitler), it also included supporters of Hitler and the Nazi Party, and Argentina hosted a strong, well-organized pro-Nazi element that was controlled by the German ambassador.
-During the war, Nazi Germany conducted espionage activities in the country and across Latin America, under the aegis of Operation Bolivar, until the network was dismantled and most of its agents were arrested in 1944.